Evidence Tracker | cebetracker.io

 Methodology

 Event weeks are defined as weeks in which a new preferred series debuted (IPO) or an existing series expanded through ATM activity exceeding 0.5% of total preferred face outstanding at the start of that week.
 Rate modifications are excluded because they affect wrapper cost, not claims size.
 The gap measures claims size.
 This 0.5% threshold was tested alongside any-amount (Pass 1) and 1.0% (Pass 3) thresholds; the binary finding holds at all three passes.
-Pass 1 yields 42 event weeks, Pass 2 yields 33, Pass 3 yields 24 -- the non-event mean is negative and event share exceeds 100% in every case.
+Pass 1 yields 42 event weeks, Pass 2 yields 34, Pass 3 yields 24, and the non-event mean is negative and event share exceeds 100% in every case.
 A critic cannot argue the threshold was cherry-picked.

 The binary finding is the primary claim because it is threshold-insensitive and requires no distributional assumptions about the issuance size variable.
-The Pearson correlation (r = 0.9435) quantifies the dose-response relationship but is a secondary claim, with a threshold set at 0.85 to account for reduced variance when issuance concentrates in a single series.
-The gap series joins weekly data from verified 8-K filings with quarterly debt and cash values from 10-Q and 10-K balance sheets via a step function -- not interpolation.
+The Pearson correlation (r = 0.9443) quantifies the dose-response relationship but is a secondary claim, with a threshold set at 0.85 to account for reduced variance when issuance concentrates in a single series.
+The gap series joins weekly data from verified 8-K filings with quarterly debt and cash values from 10-Q and 10-K balance sheets via a step function, not interpolation.
 The step function reflects when these values are actually reported.
 Every row traces to a specific SEC EDGAR filing path.
 The chart shows both the raw gap series (at weekly 8-K market prices) and the normalized series ($77,500 fixed).
 The table's delta_g values correspond to the normalized line.
 The two converge at the terminal because the normalization price is near the April 20 market price.